KIMB-technologies/TaskTimeTerminate/README.md

 2. `ttt conf edit 2020-01-21` Edit the finished tasks of a specified day.
 The system will show a list of all tasks finished that day.
 Afterwards one can choose a task and either change or delete it.
 	While changing allows to change the name, category and duration.

+### Synchronisation
+The system can synchronize the completed tasks across multiple devices.
+There are two ways to synchronize your tasks:

+1. Use a local directory where the client will save a copy of each completed task.
+	If the directory is synchronized across multiple devices (e.g. using NextCloud, GoogleDrive, OneDrive, ...) the clients on other devices will also save a copy of their completed task in the directory.
+	In the end the client can load all local tasks and all task from other devices into one stats view.
+2. Use a sync server.
+All clients pushe the tasks to a server and other devices can load them from their.

+> Until now only way 1. works.
+There will be docker-image providing
+> a sync server when the client supports way 2.

+When synchronisation is enabled the stats view will show a new column `Other devices` if the shown tasks were completed on other devices, too.
+By giving the argument `-localOnly` only local tasks will be shown.
+Also it is possible to filter for devices by using e.g. `-devices Desktop`.

+Synchronisation can be enabled using the `ttt conf sync server|directory` command.
+Type `ttt conf sync directory` to enable directory syncing, the system will ask for a local directory (the directory should only be used for TTT synchronisation and synced to the other devices e.g. via Netxcloud).
+Next the client will ask for a name, this name has to be unique for each device and will be shown in the stats view of the other devices.
+`ttt conf sync directory` has to be run on each device.

 ## Setup
 The tool supports Linux (like Ubuntu, Linux Mint), macOS and Windows.